tarwn/lessthandot-hugo/blogs/content/posts/2013-02-03-mongodb-exporting-data-into-files.md

 ## Export in csv format

-Exporting in csv format is pretty much the same as before with the addition of &#8211;csv.
+Exporting in csv format is pretty much the same as before with the addition of –csv.
 Our command will look like this

 <pre>mongoexport --db ExportDb --collection Person --csv -fields name,age</pre>